nabu-platform/glue/README.md

 ## Annotations

 It is possible to set annotations on lines.
-Currently the annotations do not have much use except descriptive but other uses will likely be given to them in the future.
+The annotation can be used to accomplish something (permission checks, additional documentation,...) or can be merely descriptive.

 ```
 @tag = test, someOtherTag